2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 PERFORMANCE RULES

 Dancers must perform their ENTIRE act on the stage.
 Performers may not enter or exit the stage from anywhere other than the wings.
 Starting, dancing, and/or ending the performance in the audience is not permitted.
 Jumping off the front of the stage is not allowed.
 Throwing items into the audience or items thrown from the audience is not permitted.
 Running in front of the judges’ table or approaching the panel of judges is also not allowed.
-No gifts can be presented to the judges in conjunction with a performance.
+No gifts can be presented to the judges.

 PERFORMANCE TIME LIMITS